Luiserebii/git-identity/README.md

 ```

 Doing this should make it globally accessible via `git-identity`.

+Alternatively, there is an `INSTALL` and `UPDATE` script, the latter of which should take any registered identities you had in the previous install and copy them over. **NOTE: These are still untested and could break easily; until test cases are released for these, tread with caution.**

 ## Mirror
 A mirror of this repository is available at: <https://serebii.io:2501/Luiserebii/git-identity>